-California laws regarding the use of alcoholic beverages are highlighted below and are accurate as of May 2017.
+California laws regarding the use of alcoholic beverages are highlighted below.
 The laws are abbreviated for general use and may not cover all situations.
 It is the responsibility of the server or consumer of alcoholic beverages to be aware of, and abide by, all federal, state and local laws and ordinances.